stacklok/promptwright/README.md

-Promptwright is a Python library from [Stacklok](https://stacklok.com) designed for generating large synthetic  datasets using a local LLM and most LLM service providers (openAI, Anthropic, OpenRouter etc).
+Promptwright is a Python library from [Stacklok](https://stacklok.com) designed for generating large synthetic  datasets using a either a local LLM and most LLM service providers (openAI, Anthropic, OpenRouter etc).
 The library offers a flexible and easy-to-use set of interfaces, enabling users the ability to generate prompt led synthetic datasets.